Slava12233/MonteCarloRisk/docs/PLANNING.md

 # Google ADK Agent Starter Kit - Architecture & Planning

+> **Note**: This document is the primary architectural reference for the Google ADK Agent Starter Kit.
+It provides a high-level strategic overview of the architecture, design decisions, extension points, and development roadmap.
+For comprehensive implementation details, usage guides, and tutorials, please refer to [DOCUMENTATION_1.md](DOCUMENTATION_1.md).

 ## Overview

 This document outlines the architecture, design decisions, and roadmap for the Google ADK Agent Starter Kit.
 It serves as a consolidated reference for developers working on or with the project.